Joint Replacement Camp

 Blood clots in the legs

 An operation may cause the blood to slow and coagulate in the veins of your legs, creating a blood clot.
 Because of this, your doctor may want you to take blood thinners after your procedure.
-The most common form of blood thinners prescribed after total joint replacement is an injectable form of Heparin (also known as Lovenox, Arixtra).
-It is usually used for seven to 10 days.
-If your recovery at home includes these injections, you and a family member will be instructed on how to administer them.
+The most common blood thinners prescribed after total joint replacement are the oral medications Xarelto and Aspirin, and the injectable medication Lovenox.
+Your surgeon will determine the appropriate medication for you and the length of time you will be on the blood thinners.

 You will also be asked to wear special white stockings for approximately four weeks following your procedure.
 These stockings are used to compress the veins in your legs.
 This helps to keep swelling down and reduce the chance of blood clots.